 The Nixon Library staff has attempted to provide the most complete and open copy of each memo as found in the Nixon Presidential Materials or as provided by the National Security Council.

 The working files and papers associated with each memo have not been scanned due to their bulk.
-For more information on the memos and related additional holdings available in the Nixon Library collection, please contact us.
+For more information on the memoranda and related additional holdings available in the Nixon Library collection, please contact us.

 Follow these links for finding aids to: